TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Introduction

 \section{Introduction}

-Diverse training procedures are used to safety-align modern LLMs \citep{touvron2023llama2openfoundation, openai2024gpt4technicalreport, team2023gemini}, but \textit{tampering}---modifications to the model’s weights or latent representations---can undermine these safeguards in open-weight models \citep{che2025model,hftsurvey,qi2024finetuning, murphy2025jailbreaktuningmodelsefficientlylearn, halawicovert2024,schwinn2024revisiting}.
-Misuse potential of tampered models is an increasingly urgent risk, as compute-efficient approaches such as LoRA \citep{hu2022lora, zhao2024galore} and model abliteration \citep{young2025comparative} make tampering low-cost.
-Several frontier closed-model developers have recently warned that their models may be crossing critical risk thresholds \citep{openai2025gpt5systemcard,anthropic2025claude4systemcard}.
-Meanwhile, frontier open-weight models lag behind closed ones by only several months \citep{cottier2024how}, suggesting they too are approaching critical capability thresholds that could be exacerbated by tampering.
+\thefootnote Diverse training procedures are used to safety-align modern LLMs \citep{touvron2023llama2openfoundation, openai2024gpt4technicalreport, team2023gemini}, but \textit{tampering}---modifications to a model’s weights or latent representations---can undermine these safeguards in open-weight models \citep{che2025model,hftsurvey,qi2024finetuning, murphy2025jailbreaktuningmodelsefficientlylearn, halawicovert2024,schwinn2024revisiting}.
+The misuse potential of tampered models is an increasingly urgent risk as frontier model capabilities approach critical thresholds: leading closed-model developers have recently warned that their models may be crossing such thresholds \citep{openai2025gpt5systemcard,anthropic2025claude4systemcard}, whereas frontier open-weight models lag behind closed ones by only several months \citep{cottier2024how}.
+Tampering elicits these dangerous capabilities by stripping away safety guardrails, and is increasingly accessible through compute-efficient approaches such as LoRA \citep{hu2022lora, zhao2024galore} and model abliteration \citep{young2025comparative}.

 To address the fragility of safeguards to tampering, dozens of defenses have been proposed in the past several years \citep{hftsurvey, casper2025open}.
-However, the field of tamper-resistance is experiencing a crisis of reproducible and realistic evaluation.
-Evaluations of proposed defenses are fragmented: works differ in their choice of attacks, threat models, and metrics (Figure~\ref{fig:disparate-evals}).
+However, the field of tamper-resistance is experiencing a crisis of reproducible and realistic evaluation, as works differ in their choice of attacks, threat models, and metrics (Figure~\ref{fig:disparate-evals}).
 For example, in a review of prior work, \citet{casper2025open} observe that, while research on tampering defenses often reports resistance to thousands or tens of thousands of adversarial fine-tuning steps, the state of the art, as assessed by second-party red-teaming research, is only several hundred steps.
-The lack of effective and standardized approaches for assessing tamper resistance \citep{hftsurvey,qi2024evaluating}, makes it difficult to assess how promising defenses are and what precautions developers should take in releasing highly capable open-weight models.
+The lack of effective and standardized approaches for assessing tamper resistance \citep{hftsurvey,qi2024evaluating} makes it difficult to assess how promising defenses are and what precautions developers should take in releasing highly capable open-weight models.